 Are there any risks or complications?

-Unfortunatley, there is always the possibility that although the variococele seems to have been cured to start with, months or even years later, it may come back again.
+Unfortunately, there is always the possibility that although the varicocele seems to have been cured to start with, months or even years later, it may come back again.
 If this happens, then the procedure may need repeating, or you may be advised to have an operation.
-Despite these possible complications, the procedure is normally very safe, and is carried out with no significnt side effects at all.
+Despite these possible complications, the procedure is normally very safe, and is carried out with no significant side effects at all.